Fly To Naples, Italy

-Food and beverage:Grab some refreshments at Autogrill, Blub AR, Ciao, McDonald’s or Obika.
+Food and beverages:Grab some refreshments at Autogrill, Blub AR, Ciao, McDonald’s or Obika.

 Currency Exchange:There are two Travelex outlets at Naples Airport.

-Lost Luggage:Lost hold luggage should be reported to your individual carrier.
+Lost luggage:Lost hold luggage should be reported to your individual carrier.
 Only luggage lost within the terminal should be reported to airport authorities.

-Airport Hotels:The closest hotel to Naples Airport is the Charming International Hotel.
+Airport hotels:The closest hotel to Naples Airport is the Charming International Hotel.

-Car Hire:Avis, Dollar, Thrifty and Hertz.
+Car hire:Avis, Dollar, Thrifty and Hertz.